The Value of Mannequins in Visual Merchandising

-merchandising covers the entire range of practices involved in organising and displaying merchandise in a retail setting with the goal of attracting more customers and increasing revenue.
+Visual merchandising is halfway between sales and art.
+Visual merchandising covers the entire range of practices involved in organising and displaying merchandise in a retail setting.
+The goal is to attract more customers and increase your retail store’s revenue.

-There are some basic pieces of equipment required to set up an attractive display, especially if you are working in the fashion or textiles sector: clothing racks and cabinets, display tables, display plinths and a mannequin for sale being among the most common.
+Attractive retail stores all have the same basic pieces of displays in common.
+More specifically if you are working in the fashion or textiles sector.
+Retail displays include clothing racks and cabinets, display tables, display plinths and a mannequin for sale are among the most common.

 Introduction to Visual Merchandising

-Visual merchandising can be understood as the simple arrangement and display of merchandise in retail, however, its impact goes far deeper.
 The AIDA sales method describes the process of first grabbing attention, and how this translates into interest, desire and action.
 As you can see, visual merchandising (attention) sits at the very top of this funnel.
-Your visual displays are what customers see first, and if they’re compelling enough, then they frequently lead directly to a sale.
+Your visual displays in your store are your first point of contact with a customer.
+If they’re compelling enough, then they frequently lead directly to a sale.

 The Role of Mannequins in Retail